pact-foundation/pact_broker-serverless/README.md

 ## Running with Serverless

-1. Run `make downloadpb` which will download the latest version of the `pact_broker` folder in `dius/pact_broker-docker` _note_ this command will remove the old folder without futher warning.
+1. Run `make downloadpb` which will download the latest version of the `pact_broker` folder from `pact-foundation/pact-broker-docker` _note_ this command will remove the old folder without futher warning.
-2. Open `pact_broker/Gemfile` and comment out Passenger, mysql2 and sqlite, as we don't need them
-   1. Passenger - We are using Rack here
-   2. MySql2 - This may work, but doubles the size of the deployment package, so if its needed, we can create a mysql layer.
-   3. Sqlite - Same reason as above, I am only using PostGres in my examples so I want as small a function as possible.
-3. Run `make packagewithpg` to build the pact broker bundle dependencies and postgres dependencies in a docker container, and copy them to your `vendor` and `lib` folders.
+2. Run `make packagewithpg` to build the pact broker bundle dependencies and postgres dependencies in a docker container, and copy them to your `vendor` and `lib` folders.
    Alternatively you can run `make package` to build the pact broker bundle dependencies.
 You will need a custom aws layer with the postgres dependencies satisfied to run your function successfully.
 See the next section
-4. Run `yarn install` or delete the `.lock` file and run `npm install` if you prefer.
+3. Run `yarn install` or delete the `.lock` file and run `npm install` if you prefer.
 This will install serverless, along with serverless-rack, serverless-ignore & serverless-domain-manager.
-5. edit `pact_broker/config.ru` and add `config.log_dir = "/tmp/log"` to the following method, in order to output our logs to disk space, that the lambda function has write permissions to.

   ```ruby
     app = PactBroker::App.new do | config |